-COVID-19 has had a material impact on the global and United States economies, and has impacted our business operations.
+COVID-19 has had a material impact on the global and United States economies and has impacted our business operations.
 There has been continuing business uncertainty surrounding COVID-19, due to rapidly changing governmental orders, public health concerns, the resulting market reactions, a significant increase in the unemployment rate, and the behavior of potential homebuyers.
 Responses to COVID-19 have included, among other things, varying degrees of quarantines, "stay-at-home" or "shelter-in-place" orders, and similar mandates for many individuals, which in some instances have substantially restricted daily activities and have required many businesses to curtail or cease normal operations.

 The current environment makes it challenging to predict the impact that the pandemic may have on the future performance of our business.
 Our primary concern is the health and well-being of our employees, customers, business partners, and the communities we serve.
-In particular, between March and April, we closed our sales centers, model homes, and Design Studios to the general public, and our sales teams shifted to a virtual or appointment-only home sales process and leveraged digital sales tools to connect with our customers online.
-While we have since re-opened our sales centers, model homes, and Design Studios to the general public, between the number of individuals in these venues and are following other public health recommendations in an effort to protect our employees and customers.
+In particular, between March and April of 2020, we closed our sales centers, model homes, and Design Studios to the general public, and our sales teams shifted to a virtual or appointment-only home sales process and leveraged digital sales tools to connect with our customers online.
+While we have since re-opened our sales centers, model homes, and Design Studios to the general public, we are currently limiting the number of individuals in these venues and are following other public health recommendations in an effort to protect our employees and customers.
 The state and local governments in all of the markets in which we operate have designated residential construction as an essential business as part of critical infrastructure and are currently allowing the construction and sales of homes.
 We are following recommended social distancing and other health and safety protocols when meeting in person with customers and continue to operate our corporate and division office functions remotely.
 In the field, we have implemented construction site health and safety guidelines in an effort to adhere to social distancing and other public health-related recommendations and requirements.

 As restrictions on our business and normal daily activities began to be put in place in March 2020, we made a number of strategic decisions that focused on cash generation and preservation, including drawing down funds under our revolving credit facility, slowing and delaying the construction of homes, delaying openings of new communities, and restructuring and delaying land investments.
-As we started seeing a strong demand for new homes beginning in late April 2020, and continuing through August 2020, we have been strategically starting construction on additional homes, making new land investments, and developing land we own, while continuing to focus on maintaining adequate liquidity through the uncertain times ahead.
 While we saw a slowdown in sales through late April with the emergence of COVID-19 in March, sales began to increase in late April and May, and our cancellation rates returned to normal levels.
-Sales have remained strong through August 2020.
-For the first quarter of fiscal year 2021, our new home sales orders increase by 40% compared to the prior year quarter.
+Sales have remained strong through November 2020.
+With the strong demand for new homes beginning in late April, and continuing through November 2020, we have been starting construction on additional homes, making new land investments, and developing land we own, while continuing to focus on maintaining adequate liquidity through the uncertain times ahead.
+During the three and six months ended November 30, 2020, our new home sales orders increased by 74% and 56%, respectively, compared to the three and six months ended November 30, 2019.

-The demand in the new home market has likely been affected by increased buyer urgency due to low interest rates on mortgage loans, the limited supply of homes at affordable price points across our markets and, to some extent the lower levels of homes sales from mid-March through late April, which caused some pent-up demand.
+The demand in the new home market has likely been affected by increased buyer urgency due to low interest rates on mortgage loans, the limited supply of homes at affordable price points across our markets and, to some extent the lower levels of home sales from mid-March through late April, which caused some pent-up demand.
 In addition, resale home inventory levels remain low in our markets, adding to the demand for finished new homes.